-Think you’ve got a sweet gig?
+Think you’ve had a sweet gig?
 Meet Harry McNulty.
-A native of Dublin, Ireland, Harry, 26, won Royal Caribbean’s Shore Explorer contest, earning himself the once-in-a-lifetime opportunity to visit six different countries over the course of three weeks.
+A native of Dublin, Ireland, Harry won Royal Caribbean’s Shore Explorer contest in 2019, which meant he got the once-in-a-lifetime opportunity to visit six different countries over the course of three weeks.
 He documented his adventures, showing us just how many incredible things you can see and do on a cruise.

-Q: What was your favorite shore excursion in Alaska and why?
+Q: What was your favorite shore excursion in Alaska?

-Harry: This was my first time in Alaska (but not my last), and I have to say dog sledding on the top of Norris Glacier was incredible.
-Even getting there was memorable—we had to take a helicopter to get there.
+Harry: This was my first time in Alaska—but not my last—and I have to say dog sledding on top of Norris Glacier was incredible.
+Even getting there was memorable—we took a helicopter.
 I even had the chance to guide the sled and spend some time with all the huskies!

-Q: What was it like riding—aka “mushing”—with those energetic huskies?
+Q: What was it like riding—aka “mushing”—with those energetic dogs?

 Harry: It was awesome!
 They were born and raised to run, and they enjoy it.
-They’re all extremely obedient—if the rhythm gets disrupted or everyone isn’t in step, you can call their name and they will get straight back into it.
-They all train during the summer as well, since they compete in the 1,000-mile Iditarod Trail Sled Dog Race (also known as the Last Great Race on Earth).
+They’re all extremely obedient—if the rhythm gets disrupted or everyone isn’t in step, you can call their name, and they will get straight back into it.
+They all train during the summer to prepare for the 1,000-mile Iditarod Trail Sled Dog Race in March, which is also known as the Last Great Race on Earth.

-Q: How was your viewpoint from the helicopter to the Norris Glacier?
+Q: How was your view from the helicopter to Norris Glacier?

 Harry: It was not for the faint of heart, but it was a lot of fun!
 It was interesting to see the skill needed to attach all these lines and bridges to the trees.
 We were almost 100 feet high and could only see forest—pretty spectacular.

-Harry: We saw a whale breach in the distance, which is usually a display of attraction but sometimes happens when whales wash themselves.
+Harry: We saw a whale breach in the distance, which is usually a display of attraction, but it sometimes happens when they wash themselves.
 It was breathtaking.
 I was told the best time to see whales in Alaska is from May to September, and I was fortunate to see a good number of them and even seals [in early August].

 Harry: Yes!
 There are two types of orca or “killer” whales.
 There are resident whales that remain local and transient whales that travel all over.
 Resident whales mostly eat Alaskan salmon, whereas transient whales have a wide, varied diet and eat whatever they can in each region they visit.